harshk49/Nexell-js/README.md

-# TaskNexus - Task and Note Management API
+# Nexell - Task and Note Management API

 A robust RESTful API for managing tasks and notes, built with Node.js, Express, and MongoDB.